 COMM 50233 Measurement of Communication.
 1.)
 Prerequisite: Senior or graduate standing.
 A study of principles of measurement theory, tactics for measuring communication variables, techniques of analysis and presentation of data, instruments and apparatus, and classic research studies in measuring communication behavior.
 2.)
-Study of principles of measurement theory, tactics for measuring communication variables, techniques for analysis and presentation of data, instruments and apparatus and classic research studies in measuring communication variables, techniques for analysis and presentation of data, instruments and apparatus and classic research studies in measuring communication variables.
+Study of principles of measurement theory, tactics for measuring communication variables, techniques for analysis and presentation of data, instruments and apparatus and classic research studies in measuring communication behavior.